bdytx5/choline/README.md

 Core functions (subject to change)
 - Allows for single command that uploads all data to a remote vast instance and starts the training script for you automatically
 - If using the Choline wrapper, it will automatically store models that have been pretrained, along with your script information to a frontend
-- Ability to pause runs and resume with via the font end
+- Ability to pause runs and resume via the font end
 - Automatic run restart and new instance creation as a result of failed runs
 - Automatic shutdown of instances at the end of runs
 - Integration with other cloud providers for easy access